Deep Dive: Is a super-cycle in water infrastructure investment coming?

-Kosmopoulou anticipates a super-cycle in water infrastructure investment, with the water treatment and management markets accelerating on the back of an increased focus on water preservation and quality, tightening of regulations and water infrastructure growth in emerging markets.
+Kosmopoulou anticipates "a super-cycle" in water infrastructure investment, with the water treatment and management markets accelerating on the back of an increased focus on water preservation and quality, tightening of regulations and water infrastructure growth in emerging markets.

-She said she closely works with its investee companies to ensure that water usage and preservation considerations are fully integrated into their strategic planning.
+She said she closely works with investee companies to ensure that water usage and preservation considerations are fully integrated into their strategic planning.

-"Ultimately meeting our generation’s challenge will depend on the willingness of all players across the global water value chain to make their own contribution to the goals of water re-use, conservation and ecosystem management," Kosmopoulou concluded.
+"Ultimately meeting our generation’s challenge will depend on the willingness of all players across the global water value chain to make their own contribution to the goals of water re-use, conservation and ecosystem management," Kosmopoulou noted.

 In addition, Due Jensen agreed it is in investors' own best interest to actively mitigate water-related risks, such as water scarcity, regulatory changes, and reputational risks, simply because they can impact the financial performance and sustainability of their assets.